oliverblum/oliverblum/README.md

 ### Hi there 👋

- ✨ Welcome on my github page ✨
+ ✨ Welcome to my github page ✨

 - 🌱 I’m currently learning to code with Python and working with github
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/oblum/)